 Their ability to honour their heritage and still update their designs for the modern consumers means that Carhartt have found a happy medium between workwear and street wear through their various ventures.
 They play a huge part within different communities, showing support to artists, musicians and riders alike.
 A big part of what they do is linked with the BMX and Skateboarding scene, from sponsoring an event or helping to develop skate parks, the brand has gained huge respect from the lifestyle’s they promote, alongside their quality, no fuss clothing.

-The latest instalment of Carhartt goods has arrived with us for Spring 2015 and it is much what we have come to expect from the brand.
-With a large focus on construction and material, the new collection continues to feature a nice mixture of wardrobe staples including plaid shirting, sweaters, tees, bottoms and some light outerwear.
+Here at Urban Industry we have a continual flow of Carhartt WIP goods throughout the year and it is by far one of our most stocked brands.
+With a large focus on construction and material, the collection continues to feature a nice mixture of wardrobe staples including classic shirts, sweaters, Carhartt WIP t-shirts, Carhartt Pants and some light outerwear.